Payload Plugins

 })

-Pass the same array to both frontend pieces:
+Pass the same devTests array to both frontend pieces:

-Header/footer tests go further: with one more line in your layout, picking a header/footer version swaps it into the real layout, site-wide, until you hit Real:
+header/footer tests go further.
+With one more line in your layout, picking a version swaps it into the real layout, site-wide, until you hit Real:

 app/(frontend)/layout.tsx